ebrehault/abfab/README.md

 A web application publication environment

+# Why?
+What for?

+The main objective behind AbFab is to provide a way to make frontend easy, fun, and pleasant.

+It is not meant to be a gigantic framework covering thousands of use cases.
+It targets small features that could probably be implemented in more classical ways, but you just do not want to deploy too many things (like a database, a bunch of backend endpoints, a security layer, a frontend app, etc.), or maybe you do not want to pollute your existing stack with extra dependencies just to achieve a small widget in one given page of your entire app.

+AbFab is an all-in-one platform allowing to develop simple frontend components that can be published anywhere.

 ## Principles

 -   Client-side technics do improve the user experience, nevertheless they should not damage the developer experience.